stacks-network/docs/src/pages/write-smart-contracts/overview.md

 Clarity is a programming language for writing smart contracts on the Stacks 2.0 blockchain.
 It supports programmatic control over digital assets.

-Prefer to jump right in?
-Get started with the Hello World tutorial:

-[@page-reference | inline]
-| /write-smart-contracts/hello-world-tutorial

 ## Smart contracts

 Smart contracts encode and enforce rules for modifying a particular set of data that is shared among people and entities